3 of the Best SIBO Probiotics to Heal your Gut + Other SIBO Supplements

 #1.
 Prescript Assist

-Prescript assist falls into the category of soil based organisms.
+Prescript assist falls into the category of soil-based organisms (8).

 They are "heat stable" and resistant to the acid concentration in the stomach which means that when you supplement with these probiotics you can be confident knowing that they will reach their target destination inside the GI tract.

-Prescript assist is also one of the few probiotic supplements that has shown efficacy in a double blind, placebo controlled study.
+Prescript assist is also one of the few probiotic supplements that have shown efficacy in a double-blind, placebo-controlled study (9).

 While this study wasn't performed on patients with SIBO, most of the patients in the study had a history of irritable bowel syndrome and we know that many cases of IBS may be caused by SIBO.